Guide

 n = Number of Payments

-To find your monthly interest rate, divide your annual interest rate by 12.
+Interest Rate: To find your monthly interest rate, divide your annual interest rate by 12.
+Similarly, for a weekly interest rate, divide the annual interest rate by 52, and for a bi-weekly interest rate, divide the annual interest rate by 26.
 Most car loans in Canada are quoted as an annual rate, so you'll need to perform this calculation to get your monthly rate.

-The number of payments that you make on your car loan will depend on your term length.
+Number of Payments: The number of payments you make on your car loan depends on the loan term length.
 That’s how long you have to pay back the loan.
-The average car loan term in Canada is less than 72 months, or around five years.
+One year has 12 monthly payments, 26 biweekly payments and 52 weekly payments.
+The average car loan term in Canada is around five years.
 Most car loans allow for a maximum term length of 8 years (96 months).

 Car Financing Options in Canada